spotDL/spotify-downloader/README.md

 What spotDL does:
 1. Downloads music from YouTube as an MP3 file
 2. Applies basic metadata like
-    - track name
+    - Track Name
-    - track number
+    - Track Number
-    - album
+    - Album
-    - album cover
+    - Album Cover
-    - genre
+    - Genre
-    - and more...
+    - and more!

 ### Announcing spotDL v3